 A red antique prison door with a square peep hole adds to the fun atmosphere.

-With artworks of emerging South Australian artists hanging throughout the hotel, a heated rooftop jet pool with views of the city skyline and a new designer-decorated restaurant, it’s not hard to see why Adelaide’s newest five-star boutique hotel takes its Soho tag from London’s arty district.
+With artworks of emerging South Australian artists hanging throughout the hotel, a heated rooftop jet pool with views of the city skyline and a new designer-decorated restaurant, it’s not hard to see why this hotel takes its Soho tag from London’s arty district.

 The hotel’s 30 rooms tick all the modcon boxes with 106-centimetre LCD televisions, DVD players, iPod docking stations, broadband internet access and pay tv.
 And offer luxurious extras like free in-house movies, electronic external louvre shutters, king-sized beds with Missoni linen and Italian marble bathrooms stocked with Natio spa products.